How to Bake Your Own Amazing Bagel

-Kit contains: 18 oz. frozen bagel dough, poppy and sesame seeds, semolina flour, baking parchment, detailed instructions.
+Kit contains: 18 oz. frozen bagel dough, poppy and sesame seeds, semolina flour, one sheet baking parchment, detailed instructions.

-You will need: bowl with close-fitting lid or plastic wrap, cookie sheet, medium pot, slotted spoon or spatula, and a tea towel.
+You will need: cookie sheet, medium pot, slotted spoon or spatula, and a tea towel.

 You may use: a pizza or baking stone (see note on preheating stone), a kitchen scale, 2 tablespoons honey, 1 teaspoon kosher salt.

-1. Thaw the dough: Remove dough from packaging and place in a clean bowl large enough for the dough to double in size, cover with plastic wrap or a close-fitting lid.
+1. Thaw the dough: Remove dough, seeds, semolina flour, baking parchment, and instruction sheet/label from packaging.
+Remove dough from the plastic bag and place it in the now empty clear tub, snap on the lid.
 Leave the dough at room temperature for 8 – 12 hours (warmer kitchens take less time, cooler kitchens more).
 If you do this before going to bed, the dough will be ready to shape, boil, and bake in the morning.

 3. Shape the bagels/preheat oven and water: After the dough has rested, use both hands to shape each piece of dough by rolling it on a flour-free surface into a rope approximately 14 inches long.
 Overlap the ends of the dough rope an inch or two.
 Then, with your fingers inside the hole, roll the overlapped dough firmly against the counter until the ends fuse and the bagel is roughly symmetrical.
 Place bagels on a parchment lined cookie sheet sprinkled with semolina flour.
 Cover the bagels with a towel and allow to rest for 30 minutes.
 (This final rest is known as proofing.)
 While bagels are proofing, preheat the oven to 450 degrees F with rack in the middle position.
 Fill a medium pot with at least 4 inches of water and preheat over low heat.
 (I like to add 2 tablespoons of honey to the water, but this is entirely optional.)